Astra-Appalachia/astra-appalachia.github.io/_pages/bitter-conquest/core.md

 ## Repair and Recuperate (2 RP)

 Select one Unit from within your Battle Company that has one or more Battle Scars.
 Select one of that Unit's Battle Scars and remove it from the Roster Card, ensuring to also remove the -1 modifier to their Crusade Points.

+## Rearm and Resupply (1 RP)
+Unlike other Requisitions, this Order may be purchased at any time.
+Select one Unit from your Regimental Registry that has a Roster Card.
+You can change any Wargear Options that models in that unit are equipped with as described on that unit’s profile.
+You cannot replace a Weapon that a model is equipped with if the Weapon in question has been upgraded by a Weapon Enhancement/Battle Honor/etc.

+**Designer's Note:** Remember, you may always pay for the Optional Wargear when you first create a Unit's Roster Card.
+If you do so, treat it as an additional points cost for the Unit (adding to the Unit's total) for the purposes of determining if you are under your Supply Limit.
+You may never exceed your Supply Limit for any reason.
+{: .notice--info}

+## Even in Death I Still Serve (2 RP)
+Unlike other Requisitions, this Order may be purchased at the Death of a Character -OR- at the beginning of a Chapter.
+Select a Character which has been removed from the Campaign as a **Fatality*.
+This Character may be returned to service within a Dreadnought Chassis, replacing its Stat Profile, all Wargear, and any Default Special Rules with that of any of the following base units depending on the Character's Nature:
+  - Astartes Character Options:
+    - Legion Contemptor Dreadnought
+    - Legion Castra Ferrum Dreadnought
+    - Legion Leviathan Dreadnought*
+    - Legion Deredeo Dreadnought
+  - Mechanicum Character Options:
+    - Domitar Battle-Automata Shell
+    - Arlatax Battle-Automata Shell
+  - Questoris Knights Character Option:
+    - Spirit of the Throne*
+  - Custodes Character Option:
+    - Contemptor-Achillus Dreadnought
+  - Silent Sisterhood Character Options
+    - Ancillae Casket
+  - Solar Auxilia Option
+    - The Inheritance of Duty*

+**Designer's Note:** Any of the above options marked with a * require a discussion with the EO before a Player may select it as an option.
+{: .notice--info}